sjaakvelthoven/test/README.md

 test
 ====

-This reposetory is for testing shit
+This reposetory is for testing Things